Canardoux/flutter_sound/README.md

 Flutter Sound is a fundamental building block needed by almost every flutter project.

-We are looking to make Flutter Sound the go to project for Flutter Audio with support for each of the Flutter supported platforms.
+I'm looking to make Flutter Sound the go to project for Flutter Audio with support for each of the Flutter supported platforms.

 Flutter Sound is a large and complex project which requires me to maintain multiple hardware platforms and test environments.